VirtualBox/virtualbox/README.md

 All platforms
 1. Download an appropriate VirtualBox SDK as a standalone package and unpack it.

+    > **NOTE!**
-    [!NOTE] if you have a development environment you might install Python binding from there.
+    > If you have a development environment you might install Python binding from there.
 There is no need to download SDK in this case.

 2. Go to a folder where the project will live